python/devguide/developers.rst

 Permissions History
 -------------------

+- Hynek Schlawack was given push privileges on May 14 2012 by Antoine Pitrou for general contributions.

 - Richard Oudkerk was given push privileges on Apr 29 2012 by Antoine Pitrou on recommendation by Charles-François Natali and Jesse Noller, for various contributions to multiprocessing (and original authorship of